Jonwodi/Installing_Python_for_windows/Python on Windows.md

 # Installing Python
 First, check whether Python is installed on your system.
 Open a command window by entering command into the Start menu or by holding down the SHIFT key while right-clicking on your desktop and selecting Open command window here from the menu.
 In the terminal window, enter python in lowercase.
-If you get a Python (>>>) in response, Pyhton is installed on your system.
+If you get a Python prompt (>>>) in response, Python is installed on your system.
 If you see an error message telling you that python is not a recognized command, Python isn't installed.
+In that case, or if you see a version of Python earlier than Python 3.6, you need to downlaod a Python installer for Windows.
+Go to https://python.org/ and hover over the Downloads link.
+You should see a button for downloading the latest version of Python.
+Click the button, which should automatically start downloading the correct installer for your system.
+After you've downlaoded the file, run the installer.
+Make sure you select the option Add Python to PATH, which will make it easier to configure your sytem correctly.

+# Running Python in a Terminal Session